UPDATED ON 15 JANUARY 2025

 3. Practice Skin-to-Skin Contact

 Skin-to-skin contact is known to promote bonding and emotional connection between mothers and their babies.
 Spend time holding your baby close, letting them feel your warmth and heartbeat.
 These small moments of closeness can help strengthen the bond.
+A postpartum doula can also provide valuable support and guidance in promoting bonding through skin-to-skin contact and other techniques.

 4. Take Care of Your Emotional Well-being